 What we do - why you should join

-CPSU Victoria are the Community and Public Sector Union who represent the Victorian Public Service (VPS) and related agencies.
+CPSU Victoria are the Community and Public Sector Union.
+We represent employees in the Victorian Public Service (VPS) and related agencies.

 Joining us also gives you access to exclusive training and development opportunities.
 From health and safety courses, workplace gender equality training to the popular public sector courses in areas such as administration or policy and project work.
 Being a member gives you access to multiple opportunities to develop and gain an edge in a competitive job market.